-Mr. McKenzie, who joined our staff on January I, has a bachelor's degree in speech pathology and audiology from the University of North Dakota, and recently completed re-
+Mr. McKenzie, who joined our staff on January 1, has a bachelor's degree in speech pathology and audiology from the University of North Dakota, and recently completed requirements for an M.A. in audiology at the University of Washington.
+He was born and raised in Fort Frances, Ontario.